lfsmoura/lfsmoura.github.io/src/content/posts/2025-12-08-algebraic-apps.md

 - Retry idempotent actions safely.
 - Deduplicate repeated actions.
-- Parallelize folds over associative/commutative reducers.
+- Undo actions when they are Compensable.
 - Merge replicas using the declared join when available.

-And it gives humans a place to look when asking "what are the invariants of this piece of state?".

 ### Problem 4: Execution timing scattered and implicit